- Less than 13% of Utah residents are enrolled in Medicare.

-There are 46 insurers currently offering Medigap plans in Utah (the Utah Insurance Department is working to create a state-based Medigap comparison website, but it’s under developments as of mid-2020).
-And according to an AHIP analysis, there were 82,505 people enrolled in Medigap plans in Utah in 2018.
-The Utah Insurance Department reported a slightly higher total Medigap enrollment of 83,714 as of 2019, which is about one out of five people with Medicare in Utah.
+There are 47 insurers currently offering Medigap plans in Utah.
+And according to an AHIP analysis, there were 85,868 people enrolled in Medigap plans in Utah in 2019.
+The Utah Insurance Department reported a slightly lower total Medigap enrollment of 83,714 as of 2019, which is about one out of five people with Medicare in Utah.

 Unlike other private Medicare coverage (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you have to be enrolled in both Part A and Part B to buy a Medigap plan).

 But although people under the age of 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, federal rules do not guarantee access to Medigap plans for people who are under 65.
 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans, but Utah is not among them.